 Some job ads also provide an email address where you can send your resume.
-Instead of collecting all the online job ads, reading them one-by-one, and sending your application, send your resume via email instead.
+So, instead of collecting all the online job ads, reading them one by one, and sending your application, send your resume via email instead.
 It is ideal since your resume and cover letter will go straight to the recruiter’s inbox.

-Speaking of resumes, it is also important to create a catchy resume.
+Speaking of resumes, it is also essential to create a catchy resume.
 Remember, you are competing against hundreds of job applicants.
-You need to find a way to stand out and catch the recruiter’s attention.
+Therefore, you need to find a way to stand out and catch the recruiter’s attention.